 All of these are Lawyers.

 I am a Chartered Legal Executive.
 I am a lawyer who has qualified through the Chartered Institute of Legal Executives.
 I am regulated by CILEx Regulation (click here to find out more) where as Solicitors are regulated by the SRA and Barristers are regulated by the BSB.
 Many law firms have both Solicitors and Chartered Legal Executives.
 Some law firms are regulated and run by Chartered Legal Executives and can also qualify to be Judges.

 I had to undertake the appropriate academic training and a minimum of three years qualifying employment before I qualified as a CILEx Lawyer.

 This meant that when I qualified as a Lawyer I had already been acting for clients for several years (four years in total).
 I carried out the same work as other Lawyers and to the same standard.

 I was also required to provide a extensive portfolio of my work over a two year period to demonstrate I was capable of being a qualified Lawyer.
 I knew of several trainees whose portfolio was rejected due to demonstrating an insufficient standard whereas my portfolio was accepted first time.

 I am regularly up against Solicitors, Barristers and Chartered Legal Executives.
 Many people instruct firms and are allocated a paralegal or “case handler”.

-I have the right of audience (right to appear in Court) and I am not deterred by the fact that my opponents regularly instruct a Barrister to oppose me.
+I have further qualification than most CILEX lawyers, with the right to conduct litigation and right of audience in the County Court in all civil matters.
+I am not deterred by the fact that my opponents regularly instruct a Barrister to oppose me.
 Barristers spend most of their working life in Court so you can imagine that many Lawyers prefer not to go up against Barristers.

 When you instruct me you know that:-